pabilla/API-webservices/README.md

 # Web Services

-Practice labs for the lectures about Web Services
+Practice labs about Web Services

-Your code should be pushed in the right branch under your own folder just like the "dejaeger" folder In order to pull a remote branch that you don't have locally, please do the following:
+The code should be pushed in the right branch under the right folder In order to pull a remote branch that you don't have locally, please do the following:
 ```bash
 git fetch --all